artsy/eigen/docs/overview.md

 #### Switchboard

 The switchboard is an abstraction that passes data between view controllers, it can deal with paths like the artsy website or be given an object and a class and it will push the corrosponding view controller on to the nav stack.
+Most functions take a `fair:` parameter so that we can ensure that when you're inside a fairs navigation structure, you stay inside.

 #### ARRouter